 Myths and fiction

-After so much information about the effects, the entertaining part should not be neglected.
-There are many myths about the Edelweiss.
-Many of them are exaggerations of the truth, most of them even pure fiction.
-The most famous claim is that the "Star of the Alps" is the greatest proof of love to a woman - only particularly daring men would be able to pick the flower for a beloved.
-This legend is based on the second film in the 1956 "Sissi" trilogy, in which Emperor Franzl is seen climbing a steep face to pick the flower for his Sissi.
-In fact, however, the mountain people have always considered the alpine rose to be proof of genuine affection - it is considered the most beautiful flower in the mountains.
-There were even prominent voices that could not get along with the Edelweiss.
-For example, after a trip to Switzerland in 1881, U.S. writer Mark Twain noted remarks about an "ugly Swiss favorite flower," saying the blossom was even the "color of cigar ash."
+After so much information about its effects, let's not forget the entertaining part.
+Many myths surround the edelweiss.
+Much of it is exaggerated, most of it pure invention.
+The most well-known claim is that the "Star of the Alps" is the greatest declaration of love for a woman – only particularly daring men could pick the flower for their beloved.
+This legend is based on the second film of the "Sissi" trilogy from 1956.
+In it, Emperor Franz Joseph climbs a steep cliff face to pick the flower for his Sissi.
+In reality, however, the alpine rose has always been considered by the mountain people to be the symbol of true affection – it is regarded as the most beautiful flower of the mountains.
+There were even prominent figures who couldn't make sense of the edelweiss.
+For example, after a trip to Switzerland in 1881, the US writer Mark Twain noted remarks about an “ugly Swiss favorite flower”, the blossom even having the “color of cigar ash”.

 The Sound of the Edelweiss

-Incidentally, the flower, considered aristocratic, could never have achieved this status without the Salzburg naturalist Karl von Moll.
-In a study of 1785, he named his object of research „Edelweiss" for the first time - thus deviating from the previously common names "lion's foot" or "felt flower".
-However, it would take until the middle of the 19th century for the new term to become established among botanists.
-The alpine flower then achieved real world fame through the 1959 U.S. movie musical "The Sound of Music," one of the songs being entitled "Edelweiss."
-The melody was so catchy - and for Americans so closely associated with Austrian tradition - that it even triggered a faux pax on the international political stage in the mid-1980s: when Federal President Rudolf Kirchschläger traveled from Vienna to Washington in 1984, the band mistakenly did not play his anthem.
-According to legend, then U.S. President Ronald Reagan personally believed that "Edelweiss" was the federal song - and had this information passed on to the brass band.
+Incidentally, this flower, considered aristocratic, would never have achieved this status without the Salzburg naturalist Karl von Moll.
+In a study from 1785, he first named his research subject "Edelweiss"—thus departing from the previously common names "lion's foot" or "felt flower."
+However, it wasn't until the mid-19th century that the term Edelweiss became established among botanists.
+The alpine flower then achieved true worldwide fame through the 1959 US film musical "The Sound of Music."
+One of the songs is titled "Edelweiss."
+The melody was so catchy—and so closely associated with Austrian tradition for Americans—that it even caused a faux pas on the international political stage in the mid-1980s: When Austrian Federal President Rudolf Kirchschläger traveled from Vienna to Washington in 1984, the band mistakenly did not play his national anthem.
+According to legend, the then US President Ronald Reagan personally believed that "Edelweiss" was the national anthem – and had this information conveyed to the brass band.

 Mountain guides and farmers

-Finally, to come back to the aspect of nature conservation.
-Even today, the Edelweiss is "plucked" on the mountain.
-Then there is also sometimes an incident with celebrities.
-In 2019, presenter Michelle Hunziker was photographed climbing in the Bernese mountains with fresh Edelweiss on the lapel of her thermal jacket.
-The shitstorm was not long in coming.
-The Swiss native countered that she received the flower as a gift from her mountain guide - and he grows the plants himself.
-But she also saw something positive in the attack - in a video posted afterwards, she said, "It gives me a chance to talk about important issues like conservation."
+To return to the aspect of nature conservation one last time.
+Even today, edelweiss is still picked from the mountains.
+This sometimes leads to incidents involving celebrities.
+In 2019, presenter Michelle Hunziker was photographed climbing in the Bernese Alps with a fresh edelweiss on the lapel of her thermal jacket.
+The backlash was swift.
+The Swiss native countered that her mountain guide had given her the flower as a gift – and that he cultivated the plants himself.
+However, she also saw a positive side to the criticism – in a video released afterward, she said: "This allows me to talk about important issues like nature conservation."